 Have you ever wondered what the difference is between a day trader and a pattern day trader?
 Although they are essentially the same, you’ll need to know the basic differences if you want to get into day trading.

-FINRA definition states, “A ‘pattern day trader’ as any customer who executes four or more “day trades” within five business days, provided that the number of day trades represents more than six percent of the customer’s total trades in the margin account for that same five business day period.
-This rule represents a minimum requirement, and some broker-dealers use a slightly broader definition in determining whether a customer qualifies as a “pattern day trader.”
-Customers should contact their brokerage firms to determine whether their trading activities will cause them to be designated as pattern day traders.
+According to the Financial Industry Regulatory Authority (FINRA), a pattern day trader is any customer who executes four or more day trades within five business days, provided that the number of day trades represents more than six percent of the customer’s total trades in the margin account for that same five business day period.

-Basically, if you buy and sell or sell short then cover the same security during the same trading day, that’s considered a day trade.
-If you do this four or more times in five business days, if the number of day trades is more than 6% of your total trading activity for the same five business days, you’re considered a pattern day trader.
+If you buy and sell, or sell short and then cover the same security during the same trading day, that is considered a day trade.
+If you do this four or more times within five business days, and the number of day trades is more than 6% of your total trading activity during that time, you’re considered to be a pattern day trader.